 So why did I start reading?
 I was in Waterstone’s with a friend – different friend, woman friend.
 She saw me idly pick up ‘Master and Commander.
 (I’d enjoyed the film.)
 I read the quote from The Times, “The greatest historical novelist of all time.”
 I read the blurb on the back, from the New York Times: “There is nothing in this century that rivals Patrick O’Brian’s achievement.”
 Oh, yeah?
 I thought.
 And I wondered about film adaptations of novels and how this book had fared in the process.
 I read the first sentence: “The music-room in the Governor’s House in Port Mahon, a tall, handsome, pillared octagon, was filled with the triumphant first movement of Locatelli’s C major quartet.”
 I read the rest of that very long paragraph with its many parentheses and decided here was an over-descriptive, old-fashioned, formal style and I didn’t think I had the patience for it.
 I was looking for something gripping, I wanted the furious pace of a upfront bestseller.
 I wanted something that was more like the opening of a James Bond movie – you know, in that famous quote about if you’re writing a screenplay you’re supposed to start with an earthquake and work up to a climax?
 I thought that kind of plot might help me because I couldn’t seem to be able to get into a book anymore.
 I couldn’t seem to concentrate properly to read a novel.
 I could read an article on the internet – even a ‘long read’ – but I couldn’t lose myself in that lovely light trance of reading a novel.
 And books had always been my refuge, my safe place.

 I had confessed all this to my friend before we went into Waterstone’s and when she saw me browsing she said, “If you haven’t read Patrick O’Brian yet, then I envy you that pleasure.”
-(It was on this same friend’s recommendation that I read Game of Thrones, ages ago, before the TV version.
+(It was on this same friend’s recommendation that I read Game of Thrones.
 I read it because she said it was the sort of book that’s so gripping you forget to eat your lunch.
 If you knew me or my friend or even just how much we like lunch, you would understand this is the very highest level of book recommendation.
 You think five stars is a good read?
 I’ll match your five stars and I’ll raise you a Forgotten Lunch.)

 She bought me ‘Master & Commander’.
 At first I was a little disappointed.
 Lieutenant Aubrey was on shore in Minorca and I thought he was a bit bluff, a bit of a boor.
 I too, would have yearned to shoot him after that concert where he irritated the hell out of Stephen Maturin by tapping away in time to the music – or not quite in time to the music.
 Ok, so I was pleased for Aubrey when he got his promotion, his ‘step’, but what about all this dusky maiden nonsense with the busty barmaid?
 There’s a bad attitude to women summed up right there I thought.
 But at that point I hadn’t met avenging angel, Diana Villiers and neither had Jack Aubrey, nor had Stephen Maturin.

 I was sadly nurturing my prejudice when, somehow – still don’t understand how – my opinion of the author and his characters began to change.
-I can’t say when exactly but I know we were definitely at sea, flying along in page after page after page of breathtakingly impenetrable eighteenth century jargon about sails and wind and tide and God knows what as Captain Aubrey takes his ship, his first command to sea for the first time, and suddenly without knowing quite when or why it happened, I’m IN.
+I can’t say when exactly but I know we were definitely at sea, flying along in page after page after page of breathtakingly impenetrable eighteenth century nautical jargon about sails and wind and tide and God knows what and Captain Aubrey takes his ship, his first command to sea for the first time.
+Suddenly, without knowing how, I’m IN.
 By God, I’m in the book, absorbed, spellbound, and astonished as to how I’ve succumbed.
-Part of my mind is still registering my total incomprehension about maintopgallants and futtock shrouds and yet I’ve just read an awful lot about them and even enjoyed the experience, perhaps because I now trust the author.
+Part of my mind is still registering incomprehension about topgallants and futtock shrouds and yet I’ve just read an awful lot about them and even enjoyed the experience, perhaps because I now trust the author.
 But why?
 Why?
 The part of my mind trained in literary criticism rises to the surface thinking: how the hell is he making me read this stuff?
 How is he so easily pulling me along, through all this jargon?
 I have no idea.
 Could it be he’s a genius?
 Then I float back into that wonderful light reading trance and there I am in reader-spirit, on the quarterdeck.
 I’m looking up at the sails and out to sea and it’s a magical thing that Patrick O’Brian achieves, a magical, magical thing.
 I am beguiled.